m-gallesio/export-svg/README.md

 Compatible with [browserify](http://browserify.org/) and [requirejs](http://requirejs.org).

-If you want to use TypeScript, necessary [type definitions](https://github.com/martianov/typed-save-svg-as-png) are available in [Typings](https://github.com/typings/typings) [public registry](https://github.com/typings/registry).

 ### Options

 - `backgroundColor` — Creates a PNG with the given background color.
 Defaults to transparent.
-- `canvg` - If canvg is passed in, it will be used to write svg to canvas.
-This will allow support for Internet Explorer
 - `encoderOptions` - A Number between 0 and 1 indicating image quality.
 The default is 0.8
 - `encoderType` - A DOMString indicating the image format.
 The default type is image/png.
 - `fonts` - A list of `{text, url, format}` objects the specify what fonts to inline in the SVG.
 Omitting this option defaults to auto-detecting font rules.